LiLMaNSerG/Stranger-Things-Christmas/README.md

 A Christmas light display inspired by the show *Stranger Things*.

 ## About the Project
+**Photosensitivity Warning: Videos in this section contain sequences of flashing lights which may affect those with photo sensitivities.**

 After having watched the *Stranger Things* S1E3 episode ["Holly, Jolly"](https://www.youtube.com/watch?v=jIQ9z2bxXyg&t=164s), I was excited to create my own window display for the Christmas season.
 Powered by a Raspberry Pi and RGB addressable lights, my build provides an endless palette of colors, patterns, and messages to decorate the home for the holidays.

 [**VIDEO IN ACTION!**](https://youtube.com/shorts/BymeMe01auQ?feature=share)